Africa: 10 Tips to Plan and Support Conservation & Communities while on Safari

 The word safari means “journey” in Swahili, and they play an important role in Africa’s economic empowerment, conservation, and sustainability.

-While there has been a steady stream of news this past year highlighting how nature has recovered amid the global tourism shutdown, there is a less cheerful side to this story.
+While there has been a steady stream of news this past year highlighting how nature has recovered amid the global tourism shutdown from our global pandemic, there is a less cheerful side to this story.
 When tourists disappear, so too do tourism dollars that fund vital conservation efforts, not to mention the entire ecosystem of local jobs associated with the tourism industry.

 Safaris are Outdoor and innately involve Social Distanced Activities